Zoroastrian-Digital-Humanities/Artefacts/CONTRIBUTING.md

 `label` is one of the following:

-- `chore` - build-related work, a change in the package.json file, a change in a configuration  file or a change to a script file.
+- `chore` - build-related work, a change in the package.json file, a change in a configuration  file or a change to a script file;
-- `docs` - changes to a markdown file
+- `docs` - changes to a documentation file;
-- `feat` - a new feature.
+- `feat` - a new feature, a new artefact or an enhancement of an existing artefact;
-- `fix` - a fix, either in code or in an artefact.
+- `fix` - a fix, either in code or in an artefact;
-- `refactor` - a code change that neither fixes a bug nor adds a feature
+- `refactor` - a code change that neither fixes a bug nor adds a feature;
-- `style` - a change in the code style: spaces/alignment/wrapping etc.
+- `style` - a change in the code style: spaces/alignment/wrapping etc.;
-- `test` - adding missing tests or correcting existing tests.
+- `test` - adding missing tests or correcting existing tests;

 `namespace` is put in parentheses after label and is mandatory.
 Must be lowercase.